You really can have an awesome, positive breastfeeding experience for you and your baby.

 At The Breastfeeding Shop, our goal is to help all mommas, especially those in the military, get breast pumps you can count on and help you have an awesome breastfeeding experience.

 We offer electric pumps from brands like Medela, Ameda, Ardo, and many others.
-To see all of our products or learn how you can get a breast pump for free through TRICARE, take a look on our website, call here, or email here!
+To see all of our products or learn how you can get a breast pump at no cost to you through TRICARE, take a look on our website, call here, or email here!